OpenEvalProject/evals/manuscripts/elife-101604/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/012eh0r35 Department of Gastroenterology, Fukushima Medical University, School of Medicine Fukushima Japan
+1. Department of Gastroenterology, Fukushima Medical University, School of Medicine Fukushima Japan ([ROR:012eh0r35](https://ror.org/012eh0r35))
 2. Department of Gastroenterology, Fukushima Rosai Hospital Iwaki Japan
-3. https://ror.org/012eh0r35 Department of Gastroenterology, Aizu Medical Center, Fukushima Medical University Aizu Japan
+3. Department of Gastroenterology, Aizu Medical Center, Fukushima Medical University Aizu Japan ([ROR:012eh0r35](https://ror.org/012eh0r35))
-4. https://ror.org/037wv7h91 Department of Gastroenterology, Ohta Nishinouchi Hospital Koriyama Japan
+4. Department of Gastroenterology, Ohta Nishinouchi Hospital Koriyama Japan ([ROR:037wv7h91](https://ror.org/037wv7h91))
 5. Department of Gastroenterology, Fukushima Redcross Hospital Fukushima Japan
-6. https://ror.org/0535vdn91 Department of Gastroenterology, Soma General Hospital Soma Japan
+6. Department of Gastroenterology, Soma General Hospital Soma Japan ([ROR:0535vdn91](https://ror.org/0535vdn91))
-7. https://ror.org/05c8e3213 Department of Gastroenterology, Saiseikai Fukushima General Hospital Fukushima Japan
+7. Department of Gastroenterology, Saiseikai Fukushima General Hospital Fukushima Japan ([ROR:05c8e3213](https://ror.org/05c8e3213))
-8. https://ror.org/012eh0r35 Department of Endoscopy, Fukushima Medical University Hospital Fukushima Japan
+8. Department of Endoscopy, Fukushima Medical University Hospital Fukushima Japan ([ROR:012eh0r35](https://ror.org/012eh0r35))

 † Corresponding author

 ## Abstract

-Post-endoscopic retrograde cholangiopancreatography (ERCP) pancreatitis (PEP) is a severe and deadly adverse event following ERCP.
+Background:Post-endoscopic retrograde cholangiopancreatography (ERCP) pancreatitis (PEP) is a severe and deadly adverse event following ERCP.
 The ideal method for predicting PEP risk before ERCP has yet to be identified.
-We aimed to establish a simple PEP risk score model (SuPER model: Support for PEP Reduction) that can be applied before ERCP.
-This multicenter study enrolled 2074 patients who underwent ERCP.
+We aimed to establish a simple PEP risk score model (SuPER model: Support for PEP Reduction) that can be applied before ERCP.Methods:This multicenter study enrolled 2074 patients who underwent ERCP.
 Among them, 1037 patients each were randomly assigned to the development and validation cohorts.
 In the development cohort, the risk score model for predicting PEP was established via logistic regression analysis.
-In the validation cohort, the performance of the model was assessed.
-In the development cohort, five PEP risk factors that could be identified before ERCP were extracted and assigned weights according to their respective regression coefficients: –2 points for pancreatic calcification, 1 point for female sex, and 2 points for intraductal papillary mucinous neoplasm, a native papilla of Vater, or the pancreatic duct procedures (treated as ‘planned pancreatic duct procedures’ for calculating the score before ERCP).
+In the validation cohort, the performance of the model was assessed.Results:In the development cohort, five PEP risk factors that could be identified before ERCP were extracted and assigned weights according to their respective regression coefficients: –2 points for pancreatic calcification, 1 point for female sex, and 2 points for intraductal papillary mucinous neoplasm, a native papilla of Vater, or the pancreatic duct procedures (treated as ‘planned pancreatic duct procedures’ for calculating the score before ERCP).
 The PEP occurrence rate was 0% among low-risk patients (≤0 points), 5.5% among moderate-risk patients (1–3 points), and 20.2% among high-risk patients (4–7 points).
 In the validation cohort, the C statistic of the risk score model was 0.71 (95% CI 0.64–0.78), which was considered acceptable.
-The PEP risk classification (low, moderate, and high) was a significant predictive factor for PEP that was independent of intraprocedural PEP risk factors (precut sphincterotomy and inadvertent pancreatic duct cannulation) (OR 4.2, 95% CI 2.8–6.3; p<0.01).
-The PEP risk score allows an estimation of the risk of PEP prior to ERCP, regardless of whether the patient has undergone pancreatic duct procedures.
-This simple risk model, consisting of only five items, may aid in predicting and explaining the risk of PEP before ERCP and in preventing PEP by allowing selection of the appropriate expert endoscopist and useful PEP prophylaxes.
-No external funding was received for this work.
+The PEP risk classification (low, moderate, and high) was a significant predictive factor for PEP that was independent of intraprocedural PEP risk factors (precut sphincterotomy and inadvertent pancreatic duct cannulation) (OR 4.2, 95% CI 2.8–6.3; p<0.01).Conclusions:The PEP risk score allows an estimation of the risk of PEP prior to ERCP, regardless of whether the patient has undergone pancreatic duct procedures.
+This simple risk model, consisting of only five items, may aid in predicting and explaining the risk of PEP before ERCP and in preventing PEP by allowing selection of the appropriate expert endoscopist and useful PEP prophylaxes.Funding:No external funding was received for this work.

 ## Introduction